The Best Vitamins and Supplements for a Healthy Heart

 8. B Vitamins.

-What They Do?
+What do They Do?

 B vitamins are essential to energy metabolism, red blood cell formation, and brain function, but in the context of heart health, their single most important function is to decrease homocysteine.
-High levels of this amino acid have been associated with increased risk of heart disease, stroke, and blood clots.
-Vitamins B6, B9 (folate), and B12 combine to metabolize homocysteine into other harmless chemicals.
+High levels of this amino acid have been associated with an increased risk of heart disease, stroke, and blood clots.
+Vitamins B6, B9 folate, and B12 combine to metabolize homocysteine into other harmless chemicals.

 Key Benefits.